ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 Please note that for GitHub API requests using Basic Authentication or OAuth, you can make up to **5000** requests per hour.
 Since the [eclipse.platform.ui](https://github.com/eclipse/eclipse.platform.ui) has over 6000 releases, we have to collect all release date and time in 3 steps with 1 hour cooling-down time between each step.

 ### Add your GitHub access token
 First generate your access token.
 If you have any problems with it, please check this help page: [https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
-Then copy and paste you token in to line 6 of `step2_1.py`, `step2_2.py`, and `step2_3.py`.
+Then copy and paste you token in to **line 6** of `step2_1.py`, `step2_2.py`, and `step2_3.py`.
 You can also use our access token.
-Just simply comment line 6 and uncomment line 7.
+Just simply comment **line 6** and uncomment **line 7**.
 However, we highly recommend using your own GitHub access token because we cannot guarantee it will still work after May 1st, 2019.

+### Open Terminal on your Mac and direct to step2 folder in our repository `direct-approval-rate-and-release-deadline/step2` using command `cd` <br>
+  If you do not know how to use command `cd`, you can Google it or check this [tutorial](https://macpaw.com/how-to/use-terminal-on-mac).

 ### Run
   ```python3 step2_1.py```